Regularized Bidimensional Estimation of the Hazard Rate

 All these approaches can be viewed as parametric models, where the parameters are the age, period, and cohort vector parameters.
 As such they are also restrictive because they do not allow for interactions between the three effects, that is they assume that one effect does not depend on the other effect's value.
 A different approach consists in considering the hazard rate as a function of age and either period or cohort and to estimate this bi-dimensional function in a non-parametric setting.
 No specific structure of the hazard rate is assumed.
-However, for moderate sample sizes, non-parametric approaches are prone to overparametrization.
-As a consequence, regularized methods have been proposed in order to avoid overfitting in this non-parametric context.
+However, for moderate sample sizes, non-parametric approaches such as the maximum likelihood estimator (MLE) are prone to overparametrization.
+As a matter of fact the MLE can only be used if a bi-dimensional grid (e.g. of cohort and age intervals) is provided.
+Without an appropriate method, this grid needs to be arbitrarily chosen.
+If the number of intervals is too large, the MLE will display a large variance.
+On the other hand, a too small number of intervals will result in a bias if those intervals are not optimally chosen.
+Consequently, regularized methods have been proposed in order to avoid overfitting in this non-parametric context.
 A kernel-type estimator was proposed by \cite{Beran1981NonparametricRegressionRandomlya} and \cite{McKeague1990IdentifyingNonlinearCovariate} where the cumulative hazard is smoothed using a kernel function.
 See \cite{Keiding1990StatisticalinferenceLexis} for a thorough discussion of methods for hazard inference in age-period-cohort analysis.
 More recently, \cite{Currie2009SmoothingAgePeriodCohortModels} proposed a spline estimation procedure to infer the hazard rate as a function of two variables.
 The authors use a generalized linear model using B-splines and overfitting is dealt with using a penalization over the differences of adjacent splines' coefficients.